phalcon-orphanage/docs/en/reference/models.rst

 The above example shows the implementation of the "Robots" model.
 Note that the class Robots inherits from :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>`.
-This component provides a great deal of functionality to models that inherit it, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models with each other.
+This component provides a great deal of functionality to models that inherit it, including basic database CRUD (Create, Read, Update, Delete) operations, data validation, as well as sophisticated search support and the ability to relate multiple models with each other.

 .. highlights::